You are here: NTLawHbk » NTLawHandbook » Building

 Draining involves excavating, installing, altering, removing or repairing subsurface fittings or pipes designed to receive the discharge from soil or water pipes and carry that discharge to a common sewer, drain or septic tank.
 Apart from this sort of work, an owner-occupier (not a tenant) can do their own repairs.
 For example, they can install irrigation up to the point of connection with the NT water supply system.
 The actual connection to the mains water supply must be carried out by a plumber and any underground plumbing work must remain uncovered until the requisite approval to connect is provided.

-A certifying plumber must be engaged to prepare the relevant drawings.
-If no other building work is involved in the project, the certifying plumber must submit the relevant drawings to the Building Advisory Services for auditing and filing in the departmental files.
-If other building works are involved in the project the self-certifying plumber must submit the plumbing design to the building certifier who is doing full certification work.
+A certifying plumber and drainer must be engaged to prepare the relevant drawings.
+If no other building work is involved in the project, the certifying plumber and drainer must submit the relevant drawings to the Building Advisory Services for auditing and filing in the departmental files.
+If other building works are involved in the project the self-certifying plumber and drainer must submit the plumbing and drainage design to the building certifier who is doing full certification work.

 Electrical work